ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

   modules = ["<ballerina-module-1>"]
   ```

-  It is considered best practice to provide the names of the modules that use the JAVA library as a comma-separated list.
+  It is considered a best practice to provide the names of the modules that use the JAVA library as a comma-separated list.
 This ensures that the JAR library is only used in the specified modules.

 * Resolve multiple versions of the same JAR